 - Dependent care HSA funds to allow individuals to contribute funds toward daycare costs

 For inspiration on how to structure the policy, consider reviewing the Kentucky Pregnant Worker’s Act for guidance.

 Thank you to Mary Mitchell, MBA, SPHR, CHRS, and Samantha Kelly for contributing to this edition of our HR Question of the Week.

 As the workplace landscape continues to evolve, employee handbooks and policies must evolve with it.
 Strategic HR can help you update and revise your handbook to ensure that it is compliant and reflects the environment your organization operates within.
-To learn more, request a handbook quote today.
+To learn more, request a handbook consultation today.